-In case you couldn’t tell from this other post I wrote about choosing an awesome prep space for your wedding day, I’m pretty passionate about couples having an awesome wedding morning.
+In case you couldn’t tell from this other post I wrote about choosing an awesome prep space for your wedding day, I’m pretty passionate about couples having a great wedding morning.
 Why?

-1. This is how you’re starting one of the most important days of your life.
-You deserve an awesome wedding morning.
+- This is how you’re starting one of the most important days of your life.
 You deserve moments that are beautiful and sentimental – ones you will remember for the rest of your life.
 Some of the most beautiful moments on your wedding day will happen during prep, while you’re surrounded by your most favorite people in the whole wide world.

 Turn off your phone, and turn off the TV.